Competition shouldn’t be ugly. It should be smart.

 I once worked for someone who was obsessed with what “the other guys” were doing.
 It was borderline obsessive, his need to be bigger and better than his competition.
 And guess where his company is today?

 A healthy understanding your competition helps you understand how you fit in; an unhealthy one can leave you paralyzed with doubt and inadequacy.
 We want you to have the former.

 A competitive analysis can be especially helpful as you strategize and launch your school’s blog.
 It prepares you with you insight into what your blog will offer that others don’t, and what potential students care about.
 What it shouldn’t do is send you chasing after ideals that aren’t your own or tactics that don’t align with your goals.

 So what should you look at to help boost your inspiration and make your own blog stronger?
-Grab a notebook and pen, and jot down your answers to these questions as you look at your competitors’ blog:

 When you complete this competitive analysis exercise, you’ll have a full picture of what other schools are doing, and can begin to use that to shape what you envision for your own school’s blog.

 Remember, it’s not about jumping on the next trend or keeping up with the Joneses.
 It’s about crafting a blog that fits your school and your audience—and that’s something only you can do.